idvorkin/idvorkin.github.io/_td/advertising.md

 ## How much can a creator make

 Not quite related to advertising, but a related concept is how much can creators make.
+Here is the [breakdown for LinusTechTips](https://www.youtube.com/watch?v=-zt57TWkTF4) a tech channel.
+You see their estimated youtube usage using [social blade](https://socialblade.com/youtube/channel/UCXuqSBlHAE6Xw-yeJA0Tunw)
+{%include blob_image_float_right.html src="techtips2020-revenue.png" %}

 ### Affiliate Marketing